Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Deploy-NS/README.md

 ### [5.
 Enable External Access to NetScaler's Load Balancing Virtual Server](#lb-vserver-external) ###

-Now we can validate that our webpages are being load balanced internally on the `172.16.30.100` IP by navigatign to `http://172.16.30.100` on a browser within our RDP session and continuously hitting refresh on the browser -- As shown here:
+Now we can validate that our web pages are being load balanced internally on the `172.16.30.100` IP by navigating to `http://172.16.30.100` on a browser within our RDP session and continuously hitting refresh on the browser -- As shown here:

 ![NetScaler ADC EC2 Instance](images/AWS-EC2-lb-vserver-browser.gif)

 Now we will make configurations on AWS' console to allow direct, public access to the LoadBalancing Virtual Server on the NetScaler ADC.

 1. Within the [EC2 dashboard](https://console.aws.amazon.com/ec2/), navigate to `Instances` from the left navigation pane and select the **NetScale ADC** EC2 instance.
-Once highlighted, note down the interface ID of the [public ENI](#Deploy-NS-Public-ENI) or likley labled as `eth2` (it will read similar to: `eni-f11fb02c`).
+Once highlighted, note down the interface ID of the [public ENI](#Deploy-NS-Public-ENI) or likely labeled as `eth2` (it will read similar to: `eni-f11fb02c`).

 2. Next, navigate to **Elastic IPs** under Network and Security in the left navigation pane.
 Click **Allocate new address** which will provide you with a free public IP to use and associate with a EC2 instance.